 Mental disorder such as to render a person incapable of acting on his own behalf incapacitates him from appointing an agent1; and a power of attorney executed by a person who is incapable of understanding what is to be effected by it is invalid2.
 Further, if mental incapacity supervenes during the currency of the appointment of an agent, it terminates the agency3 unless there is an agency by estoppel or holding out on which a third person dealing with the agent without knowledge of the supervening mental disorder may rely4.
-A representation by an agent that he is authorised
+A representation by an agent

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.